 Raw veggies like carrot sticks, celery sticks, apple slices, cucumber slices, and other raw and harder produce can be really hard for little kids to chew.
 You can always shred them (try shredded carrots closer to 18 months or 2), choose softer varieties of apples (like Gala) and slice them super thin), or simply go with steamed or lightly cooked versions of these foods to be safe.

 Peeling cucumbers can help too—try them in long sticks for younger toddlers to chew on and cubes for older toddlers.
 With the graphic above, start on the left and work towards the right as the kids get more comfortable chewing.
+(Find more about how to cut foods for toddlers.)

 8. Chunks of meat